eirikhanasand/iikg2001/exam/exam22.md

 5. log(2n)

 ## Question 31
-Which of the following is the PRIMARY reason for an application to be susceptible to a Man-in- the-Middle (MITM) attack?
+Which of the following is the PRIMARY reason for an application to be susceptible to a Man-in- the-Middle (MITM) attack?<br/>
 Select one alternative:

 1. Improper session management.